hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/index.md

 There are two ways to migrate data to external storage.

 If you have your own public file server or cloud storage:
-  - Install and config the command line tool in the hyper container
+  - Install and config the command line tool in your running hyper container
-  - Copy files from the hyper container to the external file server or cloud storage with cli
+  - Upload volume data from the hyper container to your own server or cloud storage with cli

 [Instructions](./use_hyper_container_as_client/index.md)

-If you don't have your own file server:
+If you don't have your own file server and cloud storage:
   - Run a file server container in hyper.sh(with data volumes mounted, and a FIP was attached)
-  - Download files from this hyper container
+  - Download volume data from the hyper container to your localhost

 [Instructions](./use_hyper_container_as_server/index.md)